 2. Strain tea and put aside to cool a little bit.

-4. In a large bowl, mix the fine semolina, flour, turmeric powder, ground aniseed, and baking powder until homogeneous.
+4. In a large bowl, mix the fine semolina, flour, turmeric powder, baking powder, and ground aniseed until homogeneous.

-5. Add sugar to the tea until dissolved.
+5. Add sugar to the tea and mix until dissolved.

 6. Add oil and tea/sugar mixture to the dry ingredients, then mix well.
 The batter will be slightly thick.